chaiNNer-org/chaiNNer/src/common/types/type-system.md

     Takes a number type and returns the type that represents the nearest whole numbers to the given numbers.
 The behavior is consistent with JavaScript's `Math.round(a)`.

--   `minimum(a: number, b: number) -> number`
+-   `minimum(...numbers: number) -> number`

-    Takes 2 number types and returns the type that represents the minimum of the both types.
+    Takes any number of numbers and returns their minimum.
 The behavior is consistent with JavaScript's `Math.min(a, b)`.

--   `maximum(a: number, b: number) -> number`
+-   `maximum(...numbers: number) -> number`

-    Takes 2 number types and returns the type that represents the maximum of the both types.
+    Takes any number of numbers and returns their maximum.
 The behavior is consistent with JavaScript's `Math.max(a, b)`.

+-   `concat(...segments: string) -> string`

+    Takes any number of strings and returns their concatenation.

 ## `match`